Ghana heads for two-horse presidential vote - RFI

 Many Ghanaians are worried that "vigilantes" hired by parties and deployed to provide security for politicians could cause problems at polling stations.

-Until now, Ghana has always managed to contain simmers of post-electoral violence and transition largely peacefully, unlike many countries in the region.
+Ghana has traditionally managed to contain post-electoral violence and have a peaceful transition of power -- a rarity in much of West Africa.

-But there have been pre-election clashes and disagreements over the neutrality of the electoral commission, in particular on the compilation of the new voters register.
+Even so, there have been pre-election clashes and disagreements over the neutrality of the electoral commission, especially on the compilation of the new voters' register.

 "Tensions between the two main parties haven't subsided and the stage is set for a potentially disputed outcome," Sam Kwarkye, senior researcher at the Institute for Security Studies wrote in a report.